CheatEx/demo-chat/README.md

 That should compile the clojurescript code first, and then create the standalone jar.

-The jar coul be run by
+The jar could be run by
 ```
 $ java -jar target/demo-chat.jar
 ```